tompaton/grandpa-amus-bridge/README.md

 ### Construction

-Construction was done by eye, cutting with the craft knife when it would have been more sensible to make a jig to drill mortises.
+Even though I created the CAD model and drawings, construction was done by eye, cutting with the craft knife when it would have been more sensible to make a jig to drill out mortise holes.

 Rails were created by splitting the square dowel.